-Trademark License and Trademarks - Trademark license and trademarks represents the Company's exclusive ownership of the Hansen's(r) trademark in connection with the manufacture, sale and distribution of beverages and water and non-beverage products.
+Trademark License and Trademarks - Trademark license and trademarks represents the Company's exclusive ownership of the Hansen's(R) trademark in connection with the manufacture, sale and distribution of beverages and water and non-beverage products.
 The Company also owns in its own right, a number of other trademarks in the United States as well as in a number of countries around the world.
-The Company also owns the Blue Sky(r) trademark, which was acquired in September 2000, and the Junior Juice(r) trademark, which was acquired in May 2001.
-The Company amortizes its trademark license and trademarks over 1 to 25 years.
-The adoption of SFAS No. 142, as described below, resulted in the elimination of amortization of indefinite life assets, which reduced the trademark amortization expense recognized by the Company in 2002.
+The Company also owns the Blue Sky(R) trademark, which was acquired in September 2000, and the Junior Juice(R) trademark, which was acquired in May 2001.
+The Company amortizes its trademark license and trademarks with a finite life (as discussed below) over 1 to 40 years.
+The adoption of Statement of Financial Accounting Standards ("SFAS") No. 142, as described below, resulted in the elimination of amortization of indefinite life assets.
+The following provides additional information concerning the Company's trademark licenses and trademarks as of June 30: